-The general elliptical orbit of a planet orbiting its closest star is seen in Figure 1.
+The general elliptical orbit of a planet orbiting its closest star is seen in figure 1.
 The heaviest body in the Keplerian orbit (here seen as a star), is in one of the focal points of the orbiting satellite (the planet).
 The other focal point is empty and is marked with a black dot.
 The shortest radius in the ellipse is the semi-minor axis and the largest radius is the semi-major axis .
-Both distances are measured from a focal point of the ellipse.
+Both distances are measured from the center of the ellipse.
 The semi-major axis is the first Keplerian parameter, which we will use to describe the size of the ellipse.

 In the case of man-made satellites, it is often practical to relate the parameters to what we measure from Earth, and not some arbitrary empty point in space.
-Generally, the point where the satellite is the closest to the central body is called periapsis with a length to the central body usually denoted as The point where the satellite is the farthest away is called apoapsis with a length of .
-The semi-major axis is on the line segment between periapsis and apoapsis, and it’s half of the distance between them, that is
+Generally, the point where the satellite is the closest to the central body is called the periapsis, with the length to the central body usually denoted as .
+The point where the satellite is the farthest away is called the apoapsis, and has the associated length .
+The semi-major axis is on the line segment between the periapsis and the apoapsis, and it is half of the distance between them, that is .

 We have now given a parameter of the size of the orbit, but to completely define the orbit we also need to know it’s shape.
-This is given by the second orbital parameter, the eccentricity It can be defined from and , and is quite simple to calculate.
-It is given as
+This is given by the second orbital parameter, the eccentricity .
+It can be defined from and , and is quite simple to calculate.
+For an elliptical orbit it is given as

-In Figure 1 we can see that the radius r is given from the central body to the center of the satellite.
+In figure 1 we can see that the radius r is given from the central body to the center of the satellite.
 The angle is the angle between the semi-major axis and the line between the central body to the satellite and varies in time when the satellite orbits the central body.
-When the satellite is at perigee the angle is 0° and when it is at apogee the angle is .
-The angle is most often called the true anomaly and is the third orbital parameter, which describes in what position in the orbit the satellite is situated at that specific time.
+When the satellite is at perigee the angle is and when it is at apogee the angle is .
+The angle is most often called the true anomaly and is the third orbital parameter.
+It describes the orbital position of the satellite at any specific time.